eXpert-Framework/EncodeXpert/README.md

 ### 💡 OS
 **EncodeXpert runs on the following OSs:**
 - The application runs stably only on macOS Big Sur (version 11) or later.
-- The application does not run on macOS Sequoia (version 15), because of Gatekeeper.
+- The application does not run on macOS Sequoia (version 15), due to Gatekeeper.

 ## 🙏 Special thanks
 **Special thanks to:**